mkiuzzl01/simple-react-project/README.md

 * cross-screen responsive (e.g., mobile, tablet, desktop)

 ## Uses Technology:
-=> HTML5, CSS3, Javascript, React.js, and React Spring (animation library).
+=> HTML5, CSS3, Taildwind, Javascript, React.js, and React Spring (animation library).

 ## You can run the project on your local machine by following the steps: